martinlaing88/test-project/readme.md

 ### Angular Component

-Before running frontend ensure backend is running and register a user to get a JWT token - this needs set in localstorage with the key of token, as for simplicity there is no frontend login component implemented.
+Before running the frontend ensure backend is running and register a user to get a JWT token - this needs set in localstorage with the key of token, as for simplicity there is no frontend login component implemented.

 **Setup**
 ```bash